Dill Mill Gayye: Casting

-Earlier, Haroon Qazi was cast as Dr. Armaan but due to creative difference he was replaced with Karan Singh Grover.
+Earlier, Haroon Qazi was cast as Dr. Armaan but due to creative differences he was replaced with Karan Singh Grover.
 Karan Singh Grover and Shilpa Anand played the main characters Dr. Armaan and Dr. Riddhima.

-Shilpa Anand initially gave audition for the role of Dr. Anjali Gupta.
-When her look test was done for a promo with Karan Singh Grover, their on screen chemistry made the creative team's mind change, Immediately.
-Later Sunaina Gulia was signed for the role.
+Anand initially auditioned for the role of Dr. Anjali Gupta, but the casting team selected her to play the lead, Dr. Riddhima Gupta.
+Later, Sunaina Gulia was cast for in the role of Dr. Anjali.
 Pankit Thakker was originally paired up with Muskaan Mihani.
 But he believed his chemistry with Muskaan was mostly coming out friendly.
 Hence, he discussed with the creative directors if they could change the track so they'd paired him up with Sunaina.

-In May 2008, Shilpa Anand quit the show owing to the differences between the production house and to pursue a career in Bollywood.
-She was replaced by Sukirti Kandpal who quit the show in 2009 and was replaced by Jennifer Winget.
+In May 2008, Anand quit the show due to differences between the production house and to pursue a career in Bollywood.
+She was replaced by Sukirti Kandpal, who had given audition for the role of Dr. Riddhima in 2007 but originally was rejected by the casting team.
+Later in April 2009, Kandpal also quit the show and was replaced by Jennifer Winget.

-In 2009, Mayank Anand quit Dill Mill Gayye to pursue his career as book writer, later in October Karan Singh Grover also quit the show.
-Nearing the end of September 2009, the whole cast was changed and a second season was introduced with five new actors - Karan Wahi, Moulshree Sachdeva, Sehban Azim, Neha Jhulka and Prasad Barve.
+In June 2009, Mayank Anand quit Dill Mill Gayye to pursue a career as a book writer.
+Later Karan Singh Grover also quit the show to work in Bollywood.
+Nearing the end of September 2009, the whole cast was changed and a second season was introduced with five new actors, Karan Wahi, Moulshree Sachdeva, Sehban Azim, Neha Jhulka and Prasad Barve.

-In 2010, Karan Singh Grover and Shilpa Anand both actors returned to the show on fans' demands, and Anand played different character - Dr. Shilpa Malhotra and once again she was paired opposite Karan Singh Grover.
+In March 2010, Karan Singh Grover and later in June 2010, Shilpa Anand returned to the show on fans' demands.
+After coming back two years later, Anand played a different character, Dr. Shilpa Malhotra, and once again she was paired opposite Karan Singh Grover.

+In May 2010, Neha Jhulka quit the show as she was not happy with her storyline.